SMART on FHIR

 The standalone launch for a provider application may require the user to select a patient when the patient is not included in the token response.

-Note: A patient must have already registered with the patient portal (such as FollowMyHealth or AHC, formerly known as Allscripts Health Connect) to launch a FHIR application.
+Note: A patient must have already registered with the patient portal to launch a FHIR application.

 The application developer needs information about the client (healthcare organization) to successfully test the standalone launch.
-They can obtain that information directly from the client, or they can go to the Veradigm and Altera Endpoint Directory to obtain the client’s FHIR endpoint URLs.
-Before the developer tests the application against a client’s endpoint, they should communicate their intention to the client/organization.
+They can obtain that information directly from the client, or they can go to the Veradigm Endpoint Directory to obtain the client’s FHIR endpoint URLs.
+Before the developer tests the application against a client’s endpoint, they should communicate their intention to the client.

-The application developer can get the Capability Statement from the metadata URL (R2 and R4) or can get the well-known SMART configuration information (R4 only) from the Veradigm and Altera FHIR API.
+The application developer can get the Capability Statement from the metadata URL or get the well-known SMART configuration information from the Veradigm FHIR API.

 EHR launch (from within the EHR UI)